-This situation can be when the painting is very famous or prominent, and the creator wants the viewer to see this painting.
+This situation can be when the painting is famous or prominent, and the creator wants the viewer to see this painting.

-If you enter a room and the painting is the first thing your eye catches, you can understand the painting itself is the focal point.
+If you enter a room and the painting is the first thing your eye catches, you can understand the painting is the focal point.

 The focal point will mostly have the strongest composition than other objects inside the artwork and should be the first thing you notice when looking at an object or painting.

-Next time you create a painting or study and artwork, keep in mind the focal point concept and how to create focal power within your art compositions.
+Next time you create a painting or study artwork, keep in mind the focal point concept and how to create focal power within your art compositions.